mjkoster/ODM-Examples/sdf.md

 Types defined within another definition are prefixed with the path to the enclosing definition.
 For example, if there is an Object "foo" defined, and a definition for "bar" with Object foo, the path to bar will be "foo.bar" within the default namespace.
 The Property name "foo.bar" can be used as a reference within some other definition, provided that the scope can be correctly resolved.

+### Target namespace

+The target namespace is the namespace into which the defined terms are added.
+The target namespace is defined by the default namespace, or by an explicit prefix on the identifier separated by a semicolon ":".

+For example if the default namespace in the example above is "baz", then you could refer to "baz:foo.bar" to point to the property defined by the "bar" definition.

 ## Keywords for type definitions

 The following SDF keywords are used to create type definitions in the target namespace.
-The target namespace is defined by the default namespace, or by an explicit prefix on the identifier separated by a semicolon ":".
-For example if the default namespace in the example above is "baz", then you could refer to "baz:foo.bar" to point to the property "bar" in the namespace.

 ### Object